MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 > [!NOTE]
 > When you open the **Sales Prices** and **Sales Line Discounts** pages from a specific customer, the **Sales Type Filter** and **Sales Code Filter** fields are set for the customer and can't be changed or removed.
 >
 > To set up prices or line discounts for all customers, a customer price group, or a campaign, you must open the pages from an item card.
 Alternatively, for sales prices, use the **Sales Price Worksheet** page.
-For more information, see [To bulk update item prices](sales-how-record-sales-price-discount-payment-agreements.md#to-bulk-update-item-prices).
+Learn more at [To bulk update item prices](sales-how-record-sales-price-discount-payment-agreements.md#to-bulk-update-item-prices).

 #### [New Experience](#tab/new-experience/)